jmtirado/musicstore/README.md

-# musicstore
+# Music Store
-Simple Music Store in Java
+Simple Music Store in Java that was made in 2012 as final project for a subject.